fastruby/blog/_posts/2019-11-14-upgrading-a-large-rails-application-from-4.2-to-5.2.markdown

 For more information about upgrading your Rails application, check out our "[Upgrade Rails Series](https://fastruby.io/blog/tags/upgrades)", a series of do-it-yourself guides to upgrading Rails.

-If you're not on Rails 6.0 yet, we can help!
+If you're not on Rails 5.2 yet, or if you are and would like to upgrade to 6.0, we can help!
 Download our free eBook: [The Complete Guide to Upgrade Rails](https://www.fastruby.io/).